Top 6 Mexican Yellow Flowers That Are Popular?

 Do yellow flowers mean breakup?

-Though there are undoubtedly many variations to the legend, its basic meaning—that yellow roses are a symbol of betrayal and separation—remains the same.
+Yellow roses are a symbol of betrayal and separation.
+It remains the same.
 Therefore, it indicates his desire to leave a woman if a man gives her a yellow rose.